KidPudel/Iggy-s-Vault/gamedev/unity/Scene Management in Unity.md

 # Key Takeaways

-1. **Default LoadScene destroys everything** â€” that's why DontDestroyOnLoad exists
+1. **Default LoadScene destroys everything** , that's why DontDestroyOnLoad exists
-2. **DontDestroyOnLoad has problems** â€” hidden scene, duplicates, hard to debug
+2. **DontDestroyOnLoad has problems** , hidden scene, duplicates, hard to debug
-3. **Additive loading is better** â€” multiple scenes coexist
+3. **Additive loading is better** , multiple scenes coexist
-4. **Boot scene** â€” a pattern (you create it) to set up your scene structure
+4. **Boot scene** , a pattern (you create it) to set up your scene structure
-5. **Persistent scene** â€” a pattern (you create it) to hold managers that never unload
+5. **Persistent scene** , a pattern (you create it) to hold managers that never unload
-6. **Build Settings** â€” scenes must be added here to load at runtime, index 0 is entry point
+6. **Build Settings** , scenes must be added here to load at runtime, index 0 is entry point